aimeertaylor/pixelate/README.md

 <!--- I have not figured out how to export a single code chunck figure from the vignette
 and load here since best practice dictates that vignettes should be built on installation;
 see https://github.com/r-lib/devtools/issues/584.
-Perhaps we could add some static examples based not on pf.
+Let's add some static examples based not on pf.
 That way we can avoid the need to sync and thus avoid any conflict between images here in the manuscript / vugnette?
 --->